Javier signs on

 On the same day, ex-reserves forward Conal Platt joined Rushden & Diamonds on loan from Weymouth, while former second string right-back Stephen Vaughan moved to temporarily left Chester City for Droylsden.
 Platt failed to net in ten outings, with Vaughan appearing twice.

 1964 – Swansea Town won an FA Cup Sixth Round tie 2-1, the only time the Swans have ever won at Anfield.
 Peter Thompson netted for the reds but Ronnie Moran missed a late penalty that would have levelled the scores.

 1896 – We secured our record equal away League victory, beating Burton Swifts 7-0 in a Second Division meeting at Peel Croft.
-Inside-right Jimmy Ross and inside-forward Frank Becton both netted hat-tricks, after John McCartney had opened the scoring.
+Inside-right Jimmy Ross and inside-forward Frank Becton both netted hat-tricks, after half-back John McCartney had opened the scoring.

 1956 – Winger Joe Dickson made his reds debut as we beat Leeds United 1-0 in a Second Division fixture at Anfield.
 Forward John Evans scored the only goal late on.